Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Methods

-Bayesian inference was conducted using the (BFF) toolbox \cite{karami2025bayesianfitforecast}, an R package designed for fitting and forecasting ODE-based epidemic models.
+Bayesian inference was conducted using the BFF toolbox \cite{karami2025bayesianfitforecast}, an R package designed for fitting and forecasting ODE-based epidemic models.
 The BFF toolbox provides an automated workflow that generates Stan code based on user-specified model structures, priors, and data inputs, eliminating the need for users to program directly in Stan.
 The toolbox outputs include posterior parameter distributions, convergence diagnostics ($\hat{R}$, ESS), trace plots, posterior density plots, and forecasting results with quantified uncertainty.
-Performance metrics including mean absolute error (MAE), mean squared error (MSE), weighted interval score (WIS), and 95\% PI coverage are automatically computed to evaluate model fit and forecast accuracy.
+Performance metrics including MAE, MSE, WIS, and 95\% PI coverage are automatically computed to evaluate model fit and forecast accuracy.

-\subsection{Frequentist Inference}
+\subsection{Frequentist inference}

-Frequentist estimation treats model parameters as fixed but unknown quantities and estimates them by optimizing an objective function based solely on the observed data, without incorporating prior information \cite{chowell2017primer, chowell2020ensembles} .
+Frequentist estimation treats model parameters as fixed but unknown quantities and estimates them by optimizing an objective function based solely on the observed data, without incorporating prior information \cite{chowell2017primer, chowell2020ensembles}.
 Uncertainty quantification is performed through bootstrap resampling procedures.

-\subsubsection{Parameter Estimation}
+\subsubsection{Parameter estimation}

 Under the assumption of normally distributed observation errors with constant variance (consistent with the Bayesian approach), parameter estimates are obtained by minimizing the sum of squared residuals between observed data and model predictions.
 This corresponds to nonlinear least squares (NLS) estimation: